Omnividente/BLUM_ADSPOWER/docs/README_EN.md

 | **AUTO_UPDATE**         | (true/false) Enable or disable automatic updates.                                                                      | `true`                                          |
 | **FILES_TO_UPDATE**     | List of files to check for updates.
 Defaults to `remote_files_for_update` in the repository.                           | `main.py, utils.py`                             |

+## Working with Accounts

+The script processes accounts from three sources in the following order of priority:

+1. **`accounts` parameter in the `settings.txt` file:**
+   - Format: a list of accounts separated by commas, with support for ranges.
+   - Example: `accounts=1, 2, 5-7, 10`.

+2. **`accounts.txt` file:**
+   - One account per line.
+   - Used if the `accounts` parameter in the `settings.txt` is missing or empty.

+3. **Profiles from the local AdsPower API:**
+   - Used if both of the above sources are missing or empty.
+   - Processes all available profiles.

 ---

 ## Usage